-- 58. Lavonda discovered that the U.S. Circuit Court of Appeals for the Federal Circuit has recently issued a favorable opinion with respect to an issue that she is going to litigate with the IRS.
+- 58) Lavonda discovered that the U.S. Circuit Court of Appeals for the Federal Circuit has recently issued a favorable opinion with respect to an issue that she is going to litigate with the IRS.
 Lavonda should choose which of the following trial courts to hear her case?

-- A. Tax Court only.
+- A) Tax Court or the U.S. District Court.

-- B. U.S. Court of Federal Claims only.
+- B) Tax Court only.

-- C. U.S. District Court only.
+- C) U.S. District Court only.

-- D. Tax Court or the U.S. District Court.
+- D) Tax Court or the U.S. Court of Federal Claims.

-- E. Tax Court or the U.S. Court of Federal Claims.
+- E) U.S. Court of Federal Claims only.